 Needlepoint mounted on stretcher bars can be clamped to a table or held securely with a weight on one end, which allows the other end to be free for easy two-handed stitching.
 In both cases, the needlework can be adjusted as needed to work the design.

 For such a small project, if you work without a frame, you'll have to stick with just basic needlepoint stitches that only need to be worked with one-hand.
 Most decorative stitches require both hands to be free to work them properly; and some need the canvas to be taut and stretched as tightly as possible to achieve the professional effect you desire.
-So, the bottom line is, PLEASE USE A FRAME.
+The bottom line is—use a frame.

 04 of 04

 By now, you should be comfortable with stitching ice cream cones.
 This traditional Neapolitan or vanilla, strawberry and chocolate cone needlepoint design should be loads of fun.

 Here's where you should definitely experiment with needlepoint stitches you've been dying to use--even quirky ones that are embellished with gold and silver threads to make the ice cream cone look stylistic or abstract instead of traditional.

 Try different colors and combinations of colors until you have the color scheme you want to use.

 If you decide to work without a frame for this needlepoint project, keep the canvas from distorting by stitching in the center and then working your way outward in each direct a bit at a time.
 As you work, do not pull your stitches tightly or you will have puckers that may not straighten out during blocking and finishing.